Automated Day Use Lockers

 Vidir does do preventive maintenance packages on carousels.
-A lot of times it’s not really needed for a government contract.
-They’ll ask for it or it’ll be mandatory to build it.
-So we will we can price it out for you.
-But it’s pretty rare.
-Anybody’s care.
-Those are super reliable and they don’t take much to keep them running.
-So the R-AL color change is a good option.
+A lot of times it’s needed for a government contracts.
+They’ll ask for it or it’ll be mandatory to bid.
+Vidir machines are super reliable and they don’t take much to keep them running.

-We’ll do a red Unifor Ferrari.
-A blue Mercedes lately for BMW.
+We’ll do a red unit for Ferrari.
+A blue unit for Mercedes.
+Blue for BMW.
 Any any different color the customer has, John Deere will get green and yellow ones.

 So that’s the automotive option.